Cryogenetics/Cryogenetics/README.md

 I am 19 years old, and I am currently attending a university working towards a Bachelors degree in Computer Science

-I have been coding since i was around 9 years old, so about 10 years. most of which was spent making APIs, Bots, and Webapps in Node.JS.
+I have been coding since i was around 9 years old, so about 10 years. most of which was spent making APIs, Bots, and Webapps in Node.JS. (~7ish years)

 I mostly code APIs, bots and Webapps.
 I like to do backend mostly, but I also make fullstack applications from time to time.